Yeast Ranching: Wrangling Wild Yeast and Other Microorganisms, Off the Grid

 “I have done wild fermentation before with great results.
 I’ve also had not so good results,” he says.
 “But that’s the chance you take when dealing with wild yeasts.
 That’s why they are called wild—you don’t always know what the result will be, but you won’t know unless you try.”

-Yeast Harvesting Tips from White Labs
+Safety First (Yeast Harvesting Tips from White Labs)

 “There are a lot of characteristics that are very specific to Brett,” says Neva Parker, head of laboratory operations at White Labs, a leading retailer of brewing yeasts in San Diego, Calif.
 Parker has spent a lot of time raising Brett, and identifying whether samples sent in by brewers are yeast or bacteria.